Efficient numeracy in language models through single-token number embeddings: Introduction

-Reasoning chains, on the other hand, prompt LLMs to generate logically consistent text, step-by-step, enabling them to solve complex problems by breaking them into smaller parts \citep{NEURIPS2022_9d560961,yao2023tree,wangself,lightman2023let,snell2024scaling}.
+Reasoning chains, on the other hand, prompt LLMs to generate logically consistent text, step-by-step, enabling them to solve complex problems by breaking them into smaller parts \citep{lightman2023let,snell2024scaling,wangself,NEURIPS2022_9d560961,yao2023tree}.
 This has resulted in large gains on many benchmarks, pushing the frontier of what is possible with LLMs.
-However, reasoning chains can be very inefficient, sometimes requiring tens of thousands of tokens to solve a single calculation, as illustrated in \cref{fig:overview} and shown later.
-This limits the length and complexity of problems that LLMs can solve due to context window and cost constraints \cite{kwa2025measuring}.
+However, reasoning chains can be very inefficient, sometimes requiring tens of thousands of tokens to solve a single calculation, as illustrated in \Cref{fig:overview} and shown later.
+This limits the length and complexity of problems that LLMs can solve due to context window and cost constraints \citep{kwa2025measuring}.

-We argue that both tooling and reasoning chains are merely crutches, allowing LLMs to solve arithmetic calculations but preventing them from obtaining the intrinsic numeracy skills required to efficiently solve complex tasks in advanced technical domains.
-We hypothesize that addressing this problem requires rethinking the way LLMs tokenize numbers.
+We argue that both tooling and reasoning chains are merely crutches, allowing LLMs to solve arithmetic calculations but preventing them from obtaining the intrinsic numeric computation skills required to efficiently solve complex tasks in advanced technical domains.
+We hypothesize that addressing this problem requires rethinking the way LLMs tokenize and encode numbers.
 Existing tokenizers treat numbers the same as any other word, meaning they are parsed left to right and split based on a pre-defined vocabulary.
-This introduces an additional source of token inefficiency and is not well suited for comparing and calculating numbers.
-A series of works has tried to enhance this tokenization step by adding information about the magnitude of numbers via additional tokens \citep{schwartz2024numerologicnumberencodingenhanced} or positional embeddings \citep{mcleish2024transformers}.
+This introduces an additional source of token inefficiency, especially in fields such as tabular language models that must ingest tens or hundreds of thousands of numbers \citep{akhtar2023exploring,hegselmann2023tabllm,fang2024large,gardner2024large,liu2024rethinking,zhang2025tablellm}, and is not well suited for comparing and calculating numbers.

+A series of works has tried to enhance this encoding step by adding information about the magnitude of numbers via additional tokens \citep{schwartz2024numerologicnumberencodingenhanced} or positional embeddings \citep{mcleish2024transformers}.
 Others have aimed to address issues of left-to-right token prediction clashing with right-to-left carry-over logic by changing the order or formatting of digits during encoding \citep{baeumel2025lookaheadlimitationmultioperandaddition,lee2024teaching,singh2024tokenizationcountsimpacttokenization}.
+While all these approaches improve upon standard encoding strategies, they still suffer from the efficiency concerns of single and triple digit tokenization strategies and fail to achieve perfect arithmetic performance.